 In 2017, Lesotho became the first country to legalize the cultivation, exportation, and use of medical cannabis in Africa.
 The land-locked country’s high altitude and irrigation system supports the prolific growth of cannabis.

-Though cannabis is still widely illegal in Nigeria, the governor of Ondo state, a state known for growing cannabis, proposed legalizing medical cannabis and recognized the positive impact of cannabis on Ondo’s economy.
+Although cannabis is still predominantly illegal in Nigeria, the governor of Ondo, a state known for growing cannabis, proposed legalizing medical cannabis and recognized the positive impact of cannabis on Ondo’s economy.

-As of 2020, Uganda legalized cultivating and exporting medical cannabis.
+As of 2020, Uganda legalized the cultivation and exportation of medical cannabis.

-Specific climates in the mountainous areas of Morocco make it favorable to grow crops like cannabis.
-Morocco’s government has recognized this opportunity and allows small businesses to continue their production of cannabis.
-However, large scale production is still criminalized throughout the country.
+Specific climates in the mountainous areas of Morocco are favorable to grow cannabis crops.
+Morocco's government allows small businesses to produce cannabis, however, large scale production is still criminalized throughout the country.
 There was a push in 2014 by the Party of Authenticity and Modernity to legalize the production and exportation of industrial and medical cannabis.

-Cannabis production is legal in Ghana only with a license from the Minister of Health, which are given out sparingly.
+Cannabis production is legal in Ghana only with a license from the Minister of Health.These licenses are awarded sparingly.

-In 2017, conversations of legalizing cannabis and its potential impact on Eswatini’s economy emerged amongst members of parliament, though no concrete legislation has been proposed as of today.
+In 2017, conversations of legalizing cannabis and its potential impact on Eswatini’s economy emerged among members of parliament, although no concrete legislation has been proposed to date.